 How can you save money each month?
 It starts with a budget.
 If the reason you haven’t started saving money before was that you didn’t have much money left over after paying your bills, or because you live a paycheck to paycheck lifestyle, a budget will help make space for savings.

-The most important part in all of this is to decide you’re going to start a budget and stick to it.
+The most important part in all of this is to decide you’re going to create a monthly budget and stick to it.
 I guarantee if you stick to your budget goals your savings will grow in no time and so will your peace of mind.

-Here is how to start a budget in order to kickstart your savings:
+Here is how to create a monthly budget in order to kickstart your savings.